Viscoelastic materials are most energy efficient when loaded and unloaded at equal rates: Acknowledgements

 \section{Acknowledgements}

 The authors thank Mikayla Mann for helpful discussions.
 M.I. acknowledges funding support from the NSF for this work under grant no. 2019371.
-L.T. acknowledges funding support from the Harvey Mudd College Physics Summer Research Fund.
+L.T., P.N., I.W., and T.L. acknowledge funding support from the Harvey Mudd College Physics Summer Research Fund.